 (m) Upon receipt of a RNP request, verify that the original DNP request was not rejected (CNP and Oncor only).

 (n) Verify if a weather moratorium is in effect.

+(o) Verify that DNP / RNP service order requests are not backdated; otherwise the 650_01 transaction will be rejected.

 7.6.3.3 Competing Orders